An Org Psych Professor’s Guide to Leading Remote Teams During the Pandemic

 - Use effective and collaborative Performance Management practices.

-In a virtual environment, employees have more flexibility to manage their time, but often feel isolated and can be easily overwhelmed with work demands.
-Leaders can help by clarifying expectations, setting priorities, and helping employees set boundaries so they do not feel they are working 24/7.
+In a virtual environment, remote workers have more flexibility to manage their time, but often feel isolated and can be easily overwhelmed with work demands.
+Leaders managing remote teams can help by clarifying expectations, setting priorities, and helping employees set boundaries so they do not feel they are working 24/7.
 They should allow more time to provide feedback and coaching, either in a one-on-one or small group context.

 - Be Inclusive.